gmsh2nek¶

 Leave both boxes unchecked when exporting the mesh from Gmsh.

-The procedure for running gmsh2nek
+The procedure for running gmsh2nek is simpler compared to exo2nek.

 The expected input steps are as follows: